The wave maps equation and Brownian paths

 \subsection{The shifted wave map}

 In the proof of Theorem \ref{intro:thm-rigorous}, which is a local result, we utilize some form of smallness.
 In principle, smallness can be created by localizing to times $|t|\leq \tau \ll 1$.
 However, due to the complexity of our Ansatz, exhibiting gains in $\tau$ in this fashion is tedious.
 Instead of localizing to a short time-interval, we use a scaling argument.
-To this end, we use the scale and translation-invariance of \eqref{intro:eq-WM} to replace $B^\varepsilon$ and $V^\varepsilon$ by their re-scaled and translated counterparts (see, e.g., the definition of $B^\varepsilon_{\tau, x_0}$ in \eqref{prep:equ-Bepstaux0_def} and the definition of $V^\varepsilon_{\tau,x_0}$ in \eqref{prep:equ-Vepstaux0_def}).
-Unfortunately, the scaling and spatial-translation alone are not sufficient to yield small data, since the manifold constraint $B^\varepsilon(x)\in \M$ prohibits smallness in $L^\infty$.
+To this end, we use the scale-invariance, translation-invariance, and finite speed of propagation of \eqref{intro:eq-WM}, which allows us to replace $B^\varepsilon$ and $V^\varepsilon$ by their re-scaled, translated, and localized counterparts (see, e.g., the definition of $B^\varepsilon_{\tau, x_0,\loc}$ in \eqref{prep:equ-Bepstaux0loc_def} and the definition of $V^\varepsilon_{\tau,x_0,\loc}$ in \eqref{prep:equ-Vepstaux0loc_def}).
+Unfortunately, this alone is not sufficient to yield small data, since the manifold constraint $B^\varepsilon(x)\in \M$ prohibits smallness in $L^\infty$.
 To resolve this issue, we need to subtract the initial position at $x=0$, and the resulting shifted wave map will be described in this subsection. \\